 (Acquired May 23, 2007) – If you visit the web site of Brilliance Audio, you would be hardpressed to uncover their relationship with Amazon.com.
 The company was the largest independent publisher of audiobooks in the United States at the time of the acquisition.

-(Investment announced on August 6, 2007) – The terms of this Series A financing deal aren’t disclosed in the press release from Amie Street, but this social networking digital music store has been growing quickly, and an October 2008 Press release describes significant growth of catalogue and customers and employees.
+(Investment announced on August 6, 2007) – The terms of this Series A financing deal aren’t disclosed in the press release from Amie Street, but this social networking digital music store has been growing quickly, and an October 2008 Press release describes significant growth of catalog and customers and employees.
 It also tells us that the site is “raising its Series B round of financing with strong participation from existing investors.”

-(Announced January 31, 2008 ) – The press release tells us that Audible is the “leading online provider of premium digital spoken word audio content, specializing in digital audio editions of books, newspapers and magazines, television and radio programs and original programming.”
+(Announced January 31, 2008 ) – The press release tells us that Audible is the “leading online provider of premium digital spoken-word audio content, specializing in digital audio editions of books, newspapers and magazines, television and radio programs and original programming.”

 Without A Box, Inc.

 (Acquired January 17, 2008) – The acquisition was by the Internet Movie Database, as a subsidiary of Amazon.com.
 Without A Box is a media company that promotes independent films to audiences, and to film festivals.

 (Investment announced April 2, 2008) – Amazon.com became the largest shareholder of stock for Lovefilm.com in exchange for Amazon Europe’s DVD rental business in the United Kingdom and Germany, as well as a cash investment.
 The agreement also included a multi-year deal for Amazon Europe to promote Lovefilm.com’s services to customers in the UK and Germany.